platformsh/template-builder/templates/akeneo/files/README.md

 </a>
 </p>

 This template builds the Akeneo PIM system for Platform.sh.
+By default it uses the "minimal" install profile.
 It requires at least a Medium plan as it uses a Worker instance for queue processing.

 Akeneo is a Product Information Management (PIM) tool, which acts as a central store for product information, catalog information, and inventory management.

 ## Services

-* PHP 7.2
+* PHP 7.3
-* MySQL 5.7
+* MySQL 8.0
-* Elasticsearch 6.5
+* Elasticsearch 7.7

 ## Post-install